|

 or ask your question/give answers there.

-Applying a plant growth regulator by a professional
+Applying a plant growth regulator

-you do that?
+But why should you do that?

 The female Ginkgo has a stigma.
-The seeds

-Asia they love the seeds!
-And if you read my pages about the seeds you'll
+if you read my pages about the seeds you'll respect them more, even the

-If the female tree is planted somewhere where
+If the female tree is planted

-Further some Chinese/Japanese people
+Some Chinese/Japanese people

 like to collect the seeds, try to contact them or put a small add on a

-noticeboard or local paper.
+noticeboard or in a local paper.

-The 'smell' diminishes when you add
+The 'smell' diminishes

 Ginkgo seeds gathering in China at Yunnan University in Kunming.
 Some tarps are put on the ground; several men climb the trees wielding giant bamboo staffs which they use to knock all the branches.
 The loosely attached seeds pour off the tree onto the tarp. |